-The Dotanuki Iaito is a very special model based on the famous swordsmith Dotanuki Masakuni.
-Not that his blades were of such incredible quality, but they were especially heavy and came in multiple different original shapes almost never copied in history.
+The Dotanuki Iaito is a very special model based on the ones of the famous blacksmith Dotanuki Masakuni.
+His blades were not of a remarkable quality, but they were especially heavy and had many different original shapes which were almost never copied in history.

-- Standard Blade: very similar to all other models, with one difference, its super heavy weight: about 1,200 g (without Saya).
+- Standard Blade: very similar to all other models, except its very heavy weight: about 1,200 g (without Saya).

-Unokubi Blade: Unokubi means "as the う letter" in Japanese.
+Unokubi Blade: Unokubi means " like the う letter" in Japanese.
 It refers to a blade that does not have a Shinogi (the top part of the blade).
-The groove starts under the Habaki and stops at about one third of the blade, then where the grooves end, the blade starts to get thinner.
+The groove starts under the Habaki and stops at about one third of the blade.
+Where the groove ends, the blade starts to get thinner.

-This pushed the balance of the sword strongly toward the Tsuka, allowing to keep a balance very similar to a standard weight Iaito but with a very heavy blade.
+This pushes very much the balance of the sword towards the Tsuka, allowing to keep a balance very similar to a standard weight Iaito but with a very heavy blade.

-It is said that this finish made cutting through easier as the part that cuts through (the mono uchi) is thinner.
+It is said that this finish makes cutting easier as the cutting edge (the mono uchi) is thinner.
 With its shorter groove, this version is even heavier, 1,250 g (without Saya).

-- Daiboshi Blade: Daiboshi simply means "big hat", and it actually refers to the kissaki (tip) of the blade.
-The boshi is precisely the part of the hamon temper line that extends to the kissaki.
-On this version, the Kissaki is therefore much longer than on the two other models.
-In addition, the groove is also limited to one third of the blade, which makes this finish the heaviest Iaito blade made in Japan, all workshops included.
-Similarly to the Unokubi version, this blade type is the heaviest with about 1,250 g (without Saya).
+- Daiboshi Blade: Daiboshi simply means "big hat", and it refers to the kissaki (tip) of the blade.
+The Boshi is precisely the part of the Hamon temper line that extends towards the kissaki.
+The Kissaki of this model is therefore much more longer than that of the other two models.
+Moreover, the groove is also limited to one third of the blade, which makes it the heaviest Iaito blade made in Japan- all workshops included.
+Similarly to the Unokubi version, this blade type is the heaviest, weighing about 1,250 g (without Saya).